 En-route Waiheke Island on the Fullers360 Ferry ($55 NZD/$33 USD - roundtrip).

-Waiheke Island is New Zealand wine ground zero, as the latitude and all of the surrounding water helps moderate the weather, making it of course excellent for Bordeaux, Chardonnay and Sauvignon blanc.
+Waiheke Island is New Zealand wine ground zero, as the latitude and all of the surrounding water helps moderate the weather, making it of course excellent for Bordeaux, Chardonnay, and of course Sauvignon blanc.
 We decided to visit some of the wineries on a Friday before the weekend rush of vinophilistines.

-For an additional $34 NZD, the ferry runs a hop on hop off winery bus, but I previously made a promise before God and Tony Bourdain I would never set foot on one again.
-So we took the the chariot of the people, the Waiheke public bus.
+For an additional $34 NZD, the ferry runs a hop-on hop-off winery bus, but I previously made a promise before God and Tony Bourdain I would never set foot on one again.
+So we took the chariot of the people, the Waiheke public bus.

 12:31 pm